A CRAZY IDEA

 The Children’s Area has grown over the years to provide a fun family experience for Festival guests of all ages.
 The Arts and Crafts booths have expanded to both sides of the park and are carefully curated to highlight the finest quality artists and craftspeople.
 And every year the Entertainment committee books new acts to keep the music fresh and exciting.

-To date, the Gilroy Garlic Festival has raised more than $11.5 million dollars for local schools and non-profit groups—and has given the city of Gilroy a sense of true community pride as well as instant worldwide recognition.
-In 2018, the Gilroy Garlic Festival will celebrate 40 years of family fun, and festival organizers are already planning for the next 40 years.
+To date, the Gilroy Garlic Festival has raised more than $11.7 million dollars for local schools and non-profit groups—and has given the city of Gilroy a sense of true community pride as well as instant worldwide recognition.
+In 2018, the Gilroy Garlic Festival celebrated 40 years of family fun, and festival organizers are already planning for the next 40 years.
 Not bad for one man’s crazy idea!

 “The Great Garlic Tale,” Jenny Midtgaard